RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 Being an online class, we will use a variety of technological tools to learn.

-- You *do not* need a graphing calculator, and we will not use them in the class, but it's OK if you have one.
-(We will use [Desmos](http://www.desmos.com), a free online graphing tool, instead of graphing calculators.)
+- MTH 350 doesn't focus much on computing things, so graphing calculators are not very useful.
+It's fine to have one, but you'll probably not use it much.
-- Instead, you *do need* a **laptop or tablet device** running a **modern web browser** (such as Chrome, Edge, or Firefox) and **reliable access to high-speed internet**.
+- Instead, you *do need* a **laptop or tablet device** running a **modern web browser** (such as Chrome, Edge, or Firefox) and **reliable access to high-speed internet** so that we can use web-based tools for our work.
 - You also need an **active GVSU network account** so you can access email, Blackboard, and Google Docs.
 - Preferably, your device should have a **touchscreen** that allows **writing on the screen with a stylus**.
 If you don't have such a device, consider purchasing a [drawing pad](https://www.amazon.com/customerpicks/Explore-drawing-tablets-for-laptops/424f9b9ace2bfffcb82c) that connects your computer via USB; many are under $50.
 - The software tools we use in the course are all free and either web-based or available as apps on mutiple platforms.
-We will introduce and train on these in the first week of classes.
+We will introduce and train on these when needed.

 If you encounter issues with technology, please use the appropriate source of help: